 How can a VIN number search help me?

-A VIN lookup can put you in a stronger position to negotiate a fair deal on a car by potentially providing you with its accident history, cost of maintenance, market value and more.
+The results of our VIN lookup can put you in a stronger position to negotiate a fair deal on a car by potentially providing you with its accident history, any applicable title issues, cost of maintenance, market value and more.

-Even if you're the owner or seller, a VIN number search is beneficial.
+Even if you're the owner or seller of a vehicle, a VIN number search is beneficial.
 If you're trying to sell, a search may give you an idea of what you can realistically expect to get for your vehicle.
-Even if you own the car and are happy with it, a VIN lookup can inform you of any safety recalls or recommended maintenance.
+And if you're not thinking about selling, a VIN lookup can inform you of any safety recalls or recommended maintenance.

 Ready, Set, Bumper...